labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step3.md

 # Creating the StructureMeta Metaclass

-Now that we have a way to collect all validator types, let's create a metaclass that will make these types available when defining a `Structure` subclass without requiring explicit imports.

-A metaclass in Python is a class whose instances are themselves classes.
-The metaclass can control various aspects of class creation, including the namespace where class attributes are defined.
+Now, let's talk about what we're going to do next.
+We've found a way to collect all validator types.
+Our next step is to create a metaclass.
+But what exactly is a metaclass?
+In Python, a metaclass is a special kind of class.
+Its instances are classes themselves.
+This means that a metaclass can control how a class is created.
+It can manage the namespace where class attributes are defined.

-In our case, we'll create a metaclass that injects the validator types into the namespace of any class defined with that metaclass.
+In our situation, we want to create a metaclass that will make the validator types available when we define a `Structure` subclass.
+We don't want to have to import these validator types explicitly every time.

-Open the `structure.py` file again and add the following code:
+Let's start by opening the `structure.py` file again.
+You can use the following command to open it:

 ```bash
 code structure.py
 ```

-Add the following code at the top of the file, before the `Structure` class definition:
+Once the file is open, we need to add some code at the top, before the `Structure` class definition.
+This code will define our metaclass.

 ```python
 from validate import Validator